Modeling Rising Equity Glide paths in early retirement

 Unless we believe that the past observed dynamics of equity returns no longer apply in the future, we should disregard the Kitces/Pfau glide paths because they’d likely perform worse than even most static asset allocations.

-He suggests that glide paths that rapidly increase from 60 to 100% equity are more successful over long periods.
+He suggests that glide paths rapidly increasing from 60% to 100% equity are more successful over long periods.

 So, what is the ideal glide path for early retirement?